electronicvisions/brainscales2-demos/fp_calibration.rst

 Exercises
 ^^^^^^^^^

-* Measure the sampled value for voltages between 0 and 1.2 V. We recommend steps of 0.05 V. For each data point, save a mean ADC value.
-Hint: Use something like ``result["value"]`` for calculating your mean ADC values.
+* Measure the sampled value for voltages between 0 and 1.2 V. We recommend steps of 0.05 V. For each data point, save a mean :term:`ADC` value.
+Hint: Use something like ``result["value"]`` for calculating your mean :term:`ADC` values.
 Complete the cell below to do so:

 Hint: You can use the measure_voltage function.